SiliconLabs/wiseconnect/examples/snippets/wlan/select_app/readme.md

   ![Figure: TCP_RX](resources/readme/image217c.png)

-- Select provides the response about the socket whether the data is to be read on the socket or not.
+- Select provides the response about whether the data is to be read on the socket or not.

 - If data is to be received on the socket, then the receive function is called on the socket.